MattCSmith/Project-365/README.md

 ## Day 40
 On a mission today to finish added every event to the Discord boilerbot.
 I fell a little short.
 Every event file has now been created, just need to create the boilercode, comment and log for the last half.

+## Day 41
+**Project:** Leaderboard
+Done Today:
+- ✅ Finished the new leading ranking logic
+- ✅ Wrote a script to update existing users records
+- ✅ Tweaked the leadercard
+Todo Tommorow:
+- 📅 Tidy up and finish the leadercard
+- 📅 Add the new logic to new users being added to the database
+- 📅 Add basic filtering.